-It was my sixth year attending South by Southwest Interactive in Austin, Texas.
+It was my seventh year attending South by Southwest Interactive in Austin, Texas.
 Six years ago, in 2007, there was no Twitter.
 There were no iPhones.
 Many of the panels focused on pure tech, design and the potential impact of bloggers on the media.
 And there were very few marketers here (more on that nostalgic nonsense here).

 This year, I feel like we’re reaching an exponential level of innovation.
 We’re building on the energy, platforms and ideas at a pace that’s exceeded what I’ve seen at the conference in these past years.

 Here are some of the things I’m excited about this year: